-- A student must have earned a P (or higher) or P in every course attempted to be eligible for promotion by the Student Promotion Committee to the next curriculum level. - F grades successfully remediated by passing a make-up examination can only be converted to P grades. - The P grade is defined on the Stritch transcript key as Remediated Pass. - A student must successfully remediate by make-up exam all but one of the three initially failed courses to earn the opportunity to repeat the one course not successfully remediated through the make-up exam opportunity.
-Failing more than one course remediation during summer remediation will lead to automatic dismissal from the SSOM. - A student will not be allowed to repeat more than one unsuccessfully remediated course in a repeat year. - A student who must repeat a course must do so at Loyola and is not eligible to take any courses offered at the next level while repeating a course. - While this repeat normally takes place during the next academic year, the student may request or Stritch may require that the student take a leave of absence to seek learning or personal assistance or engage in remedial work prior to attempting to repeat the failed course. - Stritch strongly recommends that a student repeating a course also audit courses for which a P or marginal P grade was received in order to sustain readiness for taking the USMLE. - The transcript of a student who must repeat a course permanently shows the original F grade. - A student who fails the same course a second time is automatically dismissed by administrative action of the Stritch School of Medicine.
+- A student must have earned a P++ or P in every course attempted to be eligible for promotion by the Student Promotion Committee to the next curriculum level. - F grades successfully remediated by passing a make-up examination can only be converted to P grades. - The P grade is defined on the Stritch transcript key as Remediated Pass. - If a student does not successfully remediate one and no more than one course by remediation exam, then the student will be given the opportunity to repeat the failed course in the following academic year.
+Failing more than one course remediation during summer remediation will lead to automatic dismissal from the SSOM. - A student will not be allowed to repeat more than one unsuccessfully remediated course in a repeat year. - A student who must repeat a course must do so at Loyola and is not eligible to take any courses offered at the next level while repeating a course. - While this repeat normally takes place during the next academic year, the student may request or Stritch may require that the student take a leave of absence to seek learning or personal assistance or engage in remedial work prior to attempting to repeat the failed course.

+- Stritch strongly recommends that a student repeating a course also audit courses for which a P or marginal passing grade was received in order to sustain readiness for taking the USMLE. - The transcript of a student who must repeat a course permanently shows the original F grade. - A student who fails the same course a second time is automatically dismissed by administrative action of the Stritch School of Medicine.